Australia to overhaul bankruptcy laws to help firms over COVID-19 | Business

-Frydenberg said the government would adopt some rules from the U.S.-style Chapter 11 bankruptcy process, "allowing eligible small businesses to restructure their existing debts while remaining in control of their business."
-The Chapter 11 bankruptcy code in the United gives struggling companies a window to restructure debt while being protected from the threat of legal action by creditors.
+The government would adopt some rules from the U.S.-style Chapter 11 bankruptcy process, he said, which gives struggling companies a window to restructure debt while being protected from the threat of legal action by creditors.
+"It is welcome news that there will be a quick and cheap process for small businesses to either rehabilitate or be wound up," said Maria O'Brien, the Australian head of lawyer Baker McKenzie's restructuring and insolvency practice.

-The new rules, which will become effective from Jan.
-1, 2021, follows the government's decision earlier this month to extend its temporary insolvency and bankruptcy protection rules until the end of this year.
-Australia has largely avoided the high number of deaths from the coronavirus pandemic recorded in other developed nations, helped by strict lockdowns.
+However, unlike the Chapter 11 process, Australia's new restructuring process will not be court-supervised, and she warned that the reforms, whose details have not been released, needed to ensure adequate oversight to avoid abuses.
+Australia has largely escaped the high number of deaths from the coronavirus pandemic recorded in other developed nations, helped by strict lockdowns, but the curbs have taken a steep toll on the economy.

-However, the curbs have taken a steep toll on the economy, with tough restrictions forcing many small businesses to shut their doors.
-To cushion the blow, Australia has so far rolled out stimulus packages worth about A$314 billion ($222 billion).
+To lessen the impact, the government rolled out stimulus packages worth about A$314 billion, including wage subsidies, but it expects a wave of insolvencies when they expire.

 - READ MORE ON: